poems4u/poems4u/content/poems/posts/boetheiusbedpan.md

 I sniff my fingers cuz they smell like dick, <br>
 And he the same to have a joke at my <br>
 Desire to sense it all until I'm sick; <br>
-I hope to get my own ribbon in time.
+Hopes to own ribbon gold at proper time.

 And fuck that pagan statesman who once wrote <br>
 That he would be forgot because he ain't. <br>